virgesmith/humanleague/README.md

 Also provides functionality to integerise marginals expressed as discrete probabilities, and for direct generation of quasirandom (Sobol) sequences.

-Python and node.js APIs are also provided for those who do not use R.
+Python and node.js APIs are also provided as alternatives to R.